kurtrm/ubuntu_on_windows/README.md

     C:\Users\kurtrm\AppData\Roaming\Sublime Text 3

-I guess this is where your settings are stored.
+(I guess this is where your settings are stored...)

 Lastly, the only other issue I had was postgres.
 I know that it comes installed on Ubuntu, but I wasn't entirely sure it came installed on WSL, so I went ahead and downloaded it anyway.
 I was unable to use my terminal commands ```psql``` or ```sudo -u postgres psql postgres```... because the server wasn't running.
 Run ```sudo service /etc/init.d/postgresql start``` to get it running, and I recommend Googling methods to make the server start automatically if you want to.
 I did this only because I never had to do mess with the server on Ubuntu.
 You will also likely need to create a super user (```CREATE USER <username> WITH SUPERUSER;```) and give it a password.